Stephan: Here for once is some good news about the Amazon forests.

 “Yeah, I love it,” Mr. Strizki said of his 2017 Mirai.
 “This car is powerful, there’s no shifting, plus I’m not carrying all of that weight of the batteries,” he said in a not-so-subtle swipe at the world’s most notable hydrogen naysayer, Elon Musk.

 Mr. Strizki favors fuel-cell cars for the same reasons as most proponents.
-You can make fuel using […]
+You can make fuel using water […]

 Tara Lohan, Deputy Editor of The Revelator - truthout/The Revelator